 Your donation will be disbursed to nonprofit organizations across the state of Illinois serving individuals, families and communities hit hardest by the COVID-19 pandemic.
 This fund will swiftly deploy additional financial resources to local community foundations and nonprofits to support residents in need of emergency food and basic supplies; interim housing and shelter; primary health care services; utility and financial assistance; supports for children and other vulnerable populations, and nonprofit safety and operations assistance.
 This fund will work in tandem with other funds set up around the state ensuring that resources go where they are needed most.
 Your contribution is a tax-exempt charitable donation to a 501(c)3 organization.

 We do not have a specific goal or timeline for the Illinois COVID-19 Response Fund.
-We anticipate long-lasting effects of COVID-19 beyond the current stay at home order, so our hope is for the Fund to provide as much support as possible, for as long as possible.
-We anticipate several rounds of funding in coming weeks and perhaps months.
+The ICRF was stood up as a response, not a recovery, fund and our hope is to provide as much support as possible as we swiftly deploy additional rounds of funding.
 The mix of grants made will take into account developing needs and underserved groups as the COVID-19 impacts evolve.

 Thank you to our partners – individuals, nonprofits, foundations, and corporations -- who have come together to support our community through the Illinois COVID-19 Response Fund.
 A full list of those donors can be found in the supporters section.
-But what we have is just kicking off, and we welcome any and all new donations.
+We welcome any and all new donations.

 No, we are grateful for any and all donations shared during this difficult time to serve families in need.
 There is no amount too small to help make a difference.

 Not directly.
 All funds will go to Illinois nonprofit organizations serving individuals, families and communities who will disburse services and supplies.
+A list of funded nonprofit agencies included in the initial round of funding is located here.
 Individuals and families in need of support should check back for updates on which organizations are receiving support and may be able to extend assistance.

-We will publish a list of the Illinois COVID-19 Response Fund (ICRF) recipients as soon as possible, along with a short description of the services and support they are providing.
-Please check back here for updates.
+A list of funded nonprofit agencies can be located here for round 1 and here for round 2.
+We will continue to update this list as funding is provided to additional organizations.
 The ICRF will provide flexible resources to local community foundations and nonprofit organizations across the state to supply essential resources to the individuals and households most impacted by the pandemic.
 The fund is designed to be flexible so it can deploy resources to address possible additional areas of community need as they develop.

 The ICRF is chaired by former US Commerce Secretary Penny Pritzker and lead partners are The Alliance of Illinois Community Foundations and United Way of Illinois, which bring important knowledge and expertise about needs and capacity in every region of the state.
 The ICRF is governed by a Steering Committee of philanthropic, nonprofit and corporate leaders from around the state who will identify areas of immediate need and the level of funding for each area.
 As noted above, key areas for consideration are emergency food and basic supplies; interim housing and shelter; primary health care services; utility and financial assistance; supports for children and other vulnerable populations; and nonprofit safety and operations assistance.